typelevel/typelevel.github.com/posts/2018-09-29-monad-transformer-variance.md

 ```

 Because `MyOptionT` would be covariant in `A`, this `MyOptionT[Eq, NotFound]` could be treated as a `MyOptionT[Eq, Err]`.
 That is, it would have a `value` that is an `Eq[Option[Err]]`.
 But if you look at how we implemented our equality check, it's taking two `NotFound` instances and comparing their `id` fields.
 For a general `Err`, we have no guarantee that it will be a `NotFound` and that it will have an `id` field.
 We can't treat an `Eq[Option[NotFound]]` as an `Eq[Option[Err]]`, because `Eq` is contravariant and _not_ covariant in nature.
 The `covariant type A occurs in invariant position` message that the scala compiler gave us was the compiler correctly identifying that our code was unsound.

+# Conclusion

+There are some use-cases in which having monad transforers such as `OptionT` and `EitherT` be defined as covariant would be convenient, such as helping to nudge type inference in the right direction.
+However, if Cats were to define these types as covariant, it would eliminate the possibility of using them with non-covariant types.
+Forcing covariance in Cats would be overly restrictive, since third-party libraries might not declare types as covariant, and monad transformers can be useful for invariant a contravariant types.
+Luckily, methods such as `widen`, `leftWiden`, and `narrow` provide concise solutions to turning a monad transformer (or other type that forms a functor) into the type that you need.